github/hackathons/README.md

 - Link to the resource (ie. website)
 - Short description about the resource

 See the [Resources document](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) to see how other resources are displayed.
 Please follow this format otherwise your pull request will be rejected.
+Ensure your resource is placed in the correct alphabetical order.